2018ik/2018ik.github.io/_wiki/morning_revival.markdown

 #### Don't Set High Standards

 Take it little by little; start with one verse, 5 minutes, build it up over time.
+Don't be disappointed in not meeting your self-made laws.

 #### Diligent Habit